Board of Directors

 He is a Past President of the San Francisco Baseball Old Timers, and a Past President of the Old Times Athletes Association.
 His volunteer activities include Public Address Announcer for the Abraham Lincoln High School Football Team, and Boys and Girls Basketball Teams, Announcer for City College of San Francisco’s Football Team and Women’s Basketball Team.

-Gary is married to wife Judy for 55 years.
+Gary is married to wife Judy for over 55 years.
 He has two children and four grandchildren.
 He attends most of his granddaughter’s high school varsity Soccer games.

-Marc is proud of his 67 year association with the San Francisco Unified School District, as student 1951 to 1964, as a playground and night gym director 1966 to 1972, as a teacher 1970 to 2008, as a mentor-teacher 1992 to 2010, and as a coach 1970 to the present (completed 49 years).
+Marc is proud of his over 60 year association with the San Francisco Unified School District, as student 1951 to 1964, as a playground and night gym director 1966 to 1972, as a teacher 1970 to 2008, as a mentor-teacher 1992 to 2010, and as a coach 1970 to the present.

 Marc served on the executive board of the San Francisco Association of Athletic Coaches and Physical Education Teachers until recently for over 46 years, as well as serving as vice-president for four years, president for twenty-two years, and treasurer for twenty years.
 Marc has been a strong advocate for maintaining a strong middle school and high school sports programs throughout San Francisco.